 Not every type of kid’s model fishing rod is meant to be used by youngsters of any age.
-If you’re relatively familiar with kids fishing poles and the many different sizes and lengths of rods in the industry, you are aware that you need to get a rod that is the right fit and feel for your child’s specific age.
+If you’re relatively familiar with kids fishing poles and the many different sizes and lengths of rods in the industry, you know that you need to get a rod that is the right fit and feel for your child’s specific age.

-Kids who are about 8 to 10 years old and just getting started in fishing will need a rod and reel combo that’s a bit bigger and more capable of fitting the length and weight they need.
-It’s still advisable to go with a spincast reel for any child that’s just getting started, but kids who have spent a few years fishing and are very proficient with a spincast rod and reel combo might be ready to graduate up to a spinning reel.
-The spinning reel is one that will allow them to cast the line out much farther than they could with a simple spincast model.
+Kids about 8 to 10 years old and just getting started in fishing will need a rod and reel combo that’s a bit bigger and more capable of fitting the length and weight they need.
+It’s still advisable to go with a spincast reel for any child just getting started, but kids who have spent a few years fishing and are very proficient with a spincast rod and reel combo might be ready to graduate up to a spinning reel.
+The spinning reel will allow them to cast the line out much farther than they could with a simple spincast model.

 You should look for a fishing rod for your child that is fairly easy to transport as well.
-It is important to easily pack the rod and reel along with your other gear or even for your kid to carry it to the lake with them.
-You should usually look for a rod that’s a two-piece construction as this will allow you to break it down and store it in a vehicle or other compartment much more easily.
+It is important to easily pack the rod and reel along with your other gear or for your kid to carry it to the lake with them.
+You should usually look for a rod with a two-piece construction as this will allow you to break it down and store it in a vehicle or other compartment much more easily.

 Another important characteristic you’ll want to have in your kid’s next fishing pole is solid durability.
 If you’re a parent or grandparent, you’re already aware that children have a unique ability to tear up and break things, especially fragile items that should be used with more caution.
 If you decide to purchase a kid’s fishing pole that is relatively cheap and made of a more lightweight and nimble material, don’t be surprised if the rod breaks or the reel happens to malfunction.